gasvaktin/gasvaktin/README.md

 #### Stations

+Skeljungur has rebranded its remaining stations to Orkan in the timeframe of 2017-11 to 2018-02, there are no fuel stations operating under the Skeljungur brand anymore.

 List of stations for Skeljungur, Orkan and Orkan X can be seen [here](http://www.skeljungur.is/einstaklingar/stadsetning-stodva/).
 With a bit of examination like with N1 we can see a JSON endpoint/file which exposes stations list and location info.
 Example:

 	GET http://www.skeljungur.is/LisaLib/GetSupportFile.aspx?id=d070afa9-d1ff-11e4-80e4-005056a6135c

 #### Prices

-Prices without discount for Skeljungur and Orkan can be seen [here](http://www.skeljungur.is/einstaklingar/eldsneytisverd/), and station individual prices for Orkan X can be found [here](http://www.orkan.is/Orkan-X/Stodvar).
-Info on discount for Skeljungur can be seen [here](https://www.skeljungur.is/einstaklingar/), and for Orkan it can be seen [here](https://www.orkan.is/Afslattarthrep), it's threefold when this is written (5/6/8 ISK discount) and is controlled by how much gas you bought from Orkan the month before (also an extra +2 discount for selected station).
-To simplify things we only use the default minimum discount.
+Prices for Orkan and Orkan X individual stations can be seen [here](https://www.orkan.is/Orkustodvar).
+[Discount for Orkan (Afsláttarþrep)](https://www.orkan.is/Afslattarthrep) is threefold when this is written (5/6/8 ISK discount) and is controlled by how much gas you bought from Orkan the month before (also an extra +2 discount for a selected station).
+To simplify we only use the default minimum discount.
 Orkan X does not maintain a discount program.

 ## Maintainer